 Getting webpage error “Your Connection is not Private on iPhone/iPad” while use safari on iPhone/iPad.
 Also in the past article, we saw how to block popup on Safari iOS device.
-And here I am going to one more step ahead that makes you safe and secure from security warning.
+And here I am going to one more step ahead that makes you safe and secure from security warnings.
 But you know this, your website that trying to open on the iOS device is safe to work or trusted than you can do it without any more headache and trouble.

 Steps for fix and troubleshooting tips on “Your Connection is not private” on iPhone/iPad

-Solution 1: Restart iPhone, Router and Mac
+Solution 1: Restart iPhone, Router, and Mac

 For iPhone 8 or later: